 FWIS 141, Jade Hagan, MWF 1:00-1:50

 This course provides an introduction to the increasingly relevant field of environmental literature and ecocriticism.
 We will examine literature, criticism, and film from the late eighteenth century to the present with an eye to determining how these texts represent the relationship between humans and their physical environments.
 Our textual analyses will also allow us to explore a number of broader questions, such as: how does language shape our perception of our physical environment?
 How has the history of the physical environment shaped the history of literature and the arts?
 What is the role of literature in raising awareness of environmental issues?
 How do environmental issues intersect with social issues related to class, gender, race, and ability?
 Students in this course will engage these and other student-generated questions through a variety of formal and informal writing assignments, interdisciplinary research, and a multisensory “practicum” in environmental perception and reflection.

 This FWIS investigates ancient, historical, and modern cities and the ways their residents received water.
 A city must have water, and all cities depend on complex water systems.
 Waterworks are unique to each city, and they reflect the natural setting of the city as well as the choices made by residents and governments.
 We shall approach water and cities to understand how cities developed their water resources, how the delivery of water shaped city life, and how the environment was affected.
 Students will be able to select a city and a water topic of their choice for their final presentation and written assignment.
 The seminar will follow the strategies for teaching writing and effective communication developed by the FWIS program at Rice.
 The seminar meetings will emphasize discussion of common readings, effective writing, presentations of specific readings by students, and oral presentations of final projects.

-Magic, Medicine, and Miracle in Antiquity
+Magic, Medicine, and Miracle

 FWIS 149, Charles Schmidt, MWF 4:00–4:50